-This two-volume, 50-chapter treatise, updated annually, focuses on lawyers' professional liability and legal ethics issues.
+Since 2005, Michael has served as managing editor of Lawyers' Professional Liability in Colorado, 2017 Ed.
+(Michael T. Mihm ed., CLE in Colorado, Inc., 2017).
+This two-volume, 57-chapter treatise, updated annually, focuses on lawyers' professional liability and legal ethics issues.
 Michael recruited some of Colorado’s most knowledgeable lawyers in their respective fields to write chapters for the book.
 Michael wrote or co-wrote 6 chapters in the book.

+Michael is rated AV® Preeminent™ and 5.0 out of 5.0 by Martindale-Hubbell, and is rated “10.0 out of 10 Superb” by Avvo.com.
 In 2006, Michael was designated as a Colorado Super Lawyer®, and he has received this designation each year since 2006.
-Michael is also active in the International Society of Primerus Law Firms, a highly-selective alliance of more than 190 top-rated, independent law firms located in more than 135 cities around the world.
+Michael is also active in the International Society of Primerus Law Firms, a highly-selective alliance of about 200 top-rated, independent law firms located in more than 135 cities around the world.

-Michael is married to Nanette Mihm; they have two adult children, and one newborn grandchild.
+Michael is married to Nanette Mihm; they have two adult children, and one toddler grandchild.
 Michael and Nanette make their home in Roxborough, Colorado.
 When not practicing law, Michael’s outside interests include travel, film, jazz, and American History.